-- I began to eat healthy and learn about nutrition.
+- I began to eat healthily and learn about nutrition.
 This is where it started for me.
-I was still a bit fuzzy, but I majorly cut back on fast food, and started eating animal protein around this time.
+I was still a bit fuzzy, but I majorly cut back on fast food and started eating animal protein around this time.

 DEALING WITH HASHIMOTO’S IN COLLEGE